 - The Back Forty Cocktail from Stacy of Food Lust People Love

-In a blender, add the maple syrup, walnuts, apple cider vinegar, salt, ground mustard, white pepper, and garlic powder.
+- In a blender, combine the maple syrup, apple cider vinegar, walnuts, shallot, garlic, mustard, salt, and black pepper.
 Puree until smooth.

-While continuing to blend, slowly pour in the olive oil and canola oil.
-If the mixture is too thick, blend in a little water to reach the desired consistency.
+- While continuing to blend, slowly pour in the walnut oil and canola oil.
+If the mixture is too thick, blend in a little more oil or vinegar to taste and reach desired consistency.